 If you’re searching for a Cheap MicroSD card for your GoPro HERO9 Black, the UHS-I MicroSD card is the best option.
 A UHS-I MicroSD card is fast enough for the GoPro HERO9 Black.
 After several tests, the new Lexar Professional 1066x UHS-I MicroSD card takes the lead.

-- Professional-level performance for action cameras, drones, or Android smartphones
+- Professional-level performance for action cameras, drones, Android smartphones, portable gaming devices such as Nintendo Switch and Steam Deck

 It has a maximum read speed of 160MB/s and a maximum write speed of 120MB/s.
 Take a peek at the ones we endorse below: